Miami casino works to save beloved jai alai from extinction

 “We’re pretty confident there’s a future,” said Scott Savin, the chief operating officer of Magic City.
 “At least there’s a present, so that means we have a fighting chance at a future.”

 The fate of the sport depends on the shoulders — and overextended rotator cuffs — of Magic City’s roster of 28 athletes.
-Seven of them — from Spain, France and the Philippines — were hired after nearby Dania Beach Casino’s fronton ended its seven-decade run last year.
+Seven of them — from Spain, France and the Philippines — were hired after a nearby fronton at The Casino at Dania Beach Casino ended its seven-decade run last year.

 One of the foreign players, Inaki Goitiandia, took up the sport at age 10.
 Jai alai was a favorite pastime growing up in the small town of Markina-Xemein in northern Spain.
 But as an adult, he and his brother Julen followed their father and grandfather’s footsteps to Miami, which for decades was a magnet for the game’s top talent.